Engee documentation

 videos markup 1

-Markdown Engee supports text-based HTML markup using tags.
-Let’s take a look at the most popular ones:
+Markdown Engee supports HTML text markup using tags.
+Let’s look at the most popular ones.:

-• <strong> or <b> - tags are used to make text bold. <strong> is preferable to use in semantically relevant cases, when the text is really important.
+• <strong> or <b> — tags are used to highlight text in bold. <strong> it is preferable to use it in semantically significant cases, when the text is really of particular importance.

-• <em> or <i> - tags are used to italicise text.
-As with bold tags, <em> is preferred in semantically relevant cases.
+• <em> or <i> — tags are used to italicize text.
+As in the case of tags for bold text, <em> it is preferable to use it in semantically significant cases.

-• <s> - tag is used to add strikethrough to text.
+• <s> — the tag is used to add strikethrough to the text.

-• <h1> - <h6> - tags are used to create headings of different levels.
-Headings have different sizes and are usually intended to structure the page content.
+• <h1> - <h6> — tags are used to create titles of different levels.
+Headings have different sizes and are usually designed to structure the page content.

 <ul>